Skip to content

 return inf

-# If there is a record, return it
+# If there's a record, return it directly

 if mem[i][j] != -1: